THE PERFECT LOCATION

 Five minutes away, from the center of Vouliagmeni, is the hidden treasure of Attica’s nature, the lake of Vouliagmeni.
 Situated on an idyllic landscape, this rare geological phenomenon is waiting to be discovered.

 The lake’s blackish waters, which are continuously replenished both by the sea and the underground thermal springs, offer a natural and unique thermal spa experience.

 Glyfada, also known as the “Beverly Hills of Greece”, is only a 5-minute drive away from our resort.

 This luxurious seaside suburb offers high-end shopping opportunities, upmarket restaurants and cafés, and some of the best-known nightclubs in the region.

 (30 min by car)

-48 km south of the Divani Apollon Palace & Thalasso, at the tip of the Attica peninsula, lies the promontory of Sounion.
+48 km south of Divani Apollon Suites, at the tip of the Attica peninsula, lays the promontory of Sounion.